oroinc/documentation/user_guide/marketing_tracking.rst

 Tracking Websites Record
 ========================

-*Tracking Website* records ecords define details of a website, for which tracking shall be performed.
+*Tracking Website* records define details of a website, for which tracking shall be performed.
 This article describes how to :ref:`create <user-guide-marketing-tracking-websites-create>` and :ref:`manage <user-guide-marketing-tracking-websites-actions>` tracking website records, as well as provides detailed description of their *"View"* pages <user-guide-marketing-tracking-websites-view-page>`.